top of page

 to have the land rezoned and for development approval to use the land as a carpark".

-ACAT states that Brindabella specifically accepted it had breached the Planning legislation by its use of the land as a carpark and in sealing the carpark without development approval.
-If BCC accepted it was in breach, why is the Brindabella Board not engaging itself in rectifying the safety risks identified at the verge and driveway crossing for children and pedestrians and seeking proper planning approval?
+ACAT, in its Reason for Decision, provided below, stated that Brindabella specifically accepted it had breached the Planning legislation by its use of the land as a carpark and in sealing the carpark without development approval.
+If BCC accepted it was in breach, why is the Brindabella Board not engaging itself in rectifying the safety risks identified and seeking proper planning approval?

 Is the BCEL Board acting in self-interest or the community interest in taking an appeal to the Supreme Court?
 What outcome will be achieved?
 The carpark and crossing will not automatically be any safer by running an appeal against a decision it accepted and agreed to?
 Can BCC afford to pursue such an appeal?

-You can read more about the Supreme Court matter below.
+You can read more about the history of the carpark issues below.
 As we have new information, we will update.

 MORE DETAILS